All Products

 Check whether the nginx-configuration ConfigMap in the kube-system namespace contains incompatible configurations.

 If the ConfigMap contains incompatible configurations, the NGINX Ingress controller may fail to distribute user traffic as expected after the NGINX Ingress controller is updated.
 As a result, a service interruption may occur.
-For more information about how to resolve compatibility issues related to Ingresses, see the following Compatibility issues section.
+For more information about how to resolve compatibility issues related to Ingresses, see the Compatibility issues section of this topic.

 Incompatibility issues